Greennav/service-routing/README.md

 ## Running the server

-1. Make sure you have Go installed
+1. Make sure you have Go installed `sudo apt-get install golang`
 2. Either run with `go run mockup.go` or with
 ```bash
     go build mockup.go